geopm/geopm/tutorial/iogroup/README.md

 The ExampleIOGroup plugin is built by running tutorial_build_gnu.sh or tutorial_build_intel.sh.
 The plugin will be loaded with the geopmpolicy library if it is found in a directory in GEOPM_PLUGIN_PATH.
-Note that to be recognized as a plugin, the filename must begin with "libgeopmpi_" and end in ".so.0.0.0".
+Note that to be recognized as an iogroup plugin, the filename must begin with "libgeopmiogroup_" and end in ".so.0.0.0".
 Add the current directory (containing the .so file) to GEOPM_PLUGIN_PATH as follows: